-Logistics Worldwide understands that classing your freight correctly can be a frustrating task for anyone.
-There are a total of 18 classes and each is used in determining the rate where a corresponding relationship exists.
-These classes have been developed by the NMFTA as guideline for all common carriers.
+Logistics Worldwide understands that classing your freight correctly can be a frustrating task.
+There are a total of 18 classes, and each is used in determining the rate where a corresponding relationship exists.
+These classes have been developed by the NMFTA as a guideline for all common carriers.
 Freight classification generally pertains to LTL (less-than-truckload) and is typically rated per hundred pounds.
-The class ranges between 50 to 500.; More dense items such as steel and machinery have low freight classifications (50 through 85).
-The lower the class the less the rate and vice versa.
-Fragile or bulky items (typically fall into freight classes 125 to 500) and cost more to ship.
+The class ranges between 50 to 500.
+More dense items such as steel and machinery have low freight classifications (50 through 85).
+The lower the class, the less the rate and vice versa.
+Fragile or bulky items typically fall into freight classes 125 to 500, and cost more to ship.

 When determining the class of a product, NMFC uses four characteristics: Density, Stowability, Handling and Liability.

 Density - Divide the total weight of a shipment by the total cubic feet to determine the density.
 Step 1.
 Measure the height, width, and depth of the shipment in inches.
 Measure to the farthest points, including skids or other packaging.

 Stowability - By definition stowability refers to how the dimensions (size and shape) of the goods being shipped fit into the container that is facilitating the shipment.
 Stowability is one of the seven major categories that effect the economics of transportation services.
 Along with distance, volume, density, handling, liability, and market factors, stowability plays a key role on how the rate class will be determined, which effects the total cost of shipping a particular good.

 Handling – Goods, cargo, or lading transported for pay, whether by water, land, or air.
 The ordinary conveyance or means of transport of goods provided by common carriers (distinguished from express).